crcresearch/sw-dev-group-handbook/sw-group-basics.md

 ### SkillsMatrix
 TODO

-## Version Control
-### Git
-The CRC uses [git](https://git-scm.com) to version control code.
-Git is the industry standard for versioning and distributing code.

-We generally employ a git branching model that is [gitflow](https://github.com/nvie/gitflow)-ish and loosely resembles the pattern in the related [blog post](http://nvie.com/posts/a-successful-git-branching-model/).

-### GitHub
-The CRC's git projects are usually hosted on GitHub.
-The CRC has a GitHub organization called **crcresearch**.
-Alex is the administrator of this organization and can add you as a collaborator.
-Our academic organization status allows us to use unlimited private repositories within our team.

 ## Communication
 ### Google Group
 There is a Google Group of all the people in the Software Development group.